 Danville is a medium-sized city located in the state of Illinois.
-With a population of 28,472 people and 13 associated neighborhoods, Danville is the 69th largest community in Illinois.
-Danville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 28,206 people and 13 associated neighborhoods, Danville is the 69th largest community in Illinois.
+Danville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.63% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 7.63% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.10 minutes getting to work every day.

-The percentage of adults in Danville who are college-educated is close to the national average for all communities of 21.84%: 17.20% of the adults in Danville have a bachelor's degree or advanced degree.
+The education level of Danville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.20% of adults 25 and older in Danville have a college degree.

 The per capita income in Danville in 2022 was $24,786, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,144 for a family of four.
 However, Danville contains both very wealthy and poor people as well.